Sue Ryder provides palliative, neurological and bereavement support.

 - empowering: Giving people and their families choice and control over their care.

 - expert: Underpinned by developing, practising and sharing excellent clinical standards.

 - enduring: There for as long as people need us.

 - aspiring: Always striving to go the extra mile and do the best for each person we care for.

 - responsive: Using people’s feedback to improve what we do.

 At Sue Ryder, our focus is on giving every person the palliative care and support they need to spend the time they have left in the way they choose.
 Each of our seven hospices is unique and provides a mix of services designed to provide personalised support to their local community.
 We offer choice, whether the people they support wish to be cared for at home or need inpatient care

 Our neurological care services

 For people who have life-changing conditions affecting the brain and nervous system, our neurological centres offer specialist care and support.
 By focusing on health, wellbeing, and what each person can do, not what they can’t, we support people to live their lives as fully as possible.

-Each of our five neurological care centres are different, but they all offer long-term residential and short-stay respite care.
+Each of our four neurological care centres are different, but they all offer long-term residential and short-stay respite care.